 Georgia-Mae Fenton doesn’t only share the Ricna half with Nina Derwael.
 Both have the same long lines and flow on the uneven bars.
 It’s a pity this routine didn’t make it to finals, though it’s only proof of how ridiculously high the level was.

 Sweden’s Jonna Adlerteg has been training bars with great determination as well, so it was terrible seeing her dreams fade as her hands slipped on a release she absolutely could’ve caught.

 Rianna Mizzen is a relatively unknown gymnast from Australia, who came to Worlds with an impressive 6.0 difficulty score on UB.
 Although she still has some execution issues to work on, her routine is certainly worth watching.

 We didn’t see Isabela Onyshko all Championships.
 One reason is because she competed just two events, the other because she didn’t hit either of them.
 On beam, her strongest event, Isabela got deducted for putting her hands down, for some wobbles, some slow connections, a missed connection and for going overtime.
-This resulted in a 12.400 score, which doesn’t make the routine any less interesting to watch though.
+This resulted in a 12.400 score, though it doesn’t make the routine any less interesting to watch.

 Ilaria Kaeslin is a Swiss beam princess.
-Her elegant routine didn’t make event finals, yet it is not to be missed.
+Her elegant routine didn’t make event finals, yet it is never to be missed.

 Who knew Solveig Berg had such a lovely layout-stepout and Onodi on balance beam?!